idelfonsog2/idelfonsog2.github.io/README.md

 - Help the community team decrease the amount of time reviewing inappropriate content by implementing an image **machine learning** model based on a plant database to identify things that are not plants.
 - **Solo developer** in the project
+- Development time is valuable therefore created CI/CD software pipelines to facilitate gradual deployment, automated tests, feature flags
+- Delivered features in the most feasible ways using refactoring design patterns
+- Balance between the technical vision and the delivery of products when gathering stakeholders requirements

 ### tools/frameworks/libraries: